Current Status: Operational – in the process of being transported by road to go on hire to the NYMR

 From that date through to the end of 2018, D1661 regularly worked on the WSR and was a reliable performer.

-The loco was withdrawn from service at the end of the 2018 season due to deterioration of the bodywork, in particular the roof, and has since been repaired and has been outshopped in BR blue, carrying her TOPS designation 47 077 and the familiar BR double-arrow logo, replicating the livery that she carried when allocated to Cardiff Canton depot in the late 1970s.
+The loco was withdrawn from service at the end of the 2018 season due to deterioration of the bodywork, in particular the roof, and has since been repaired and has been outshopped in BR blue, carrying her TOPS designation 47 077 and the familiar BR double-arrow logo and red-backed nameplates, replicating the livery that she carried when allocated to Cardiff Canton depot in the late 1970s.
 The loco is on hire to the North Yorkshire Moors Railway for the next two years and will be earning income for the DEPG whenever she is in use.

 Engine: Sulzer 12LDA28C 12-cylinder twin-bank turbocharged and intercooled diesel

 Length: 64 ft

 Fuel Capacity: 1,295 gallons (long-range tanks fitted in 1989)

 Tractive Effort: 60,000 lbs (maximum)

 First allocated Depot: Swansea Landore (87E), 13th February 1965.